erikaheidi/onlinux/app/Resources/data/guides/20220323_how-to-set-up-elgatos-stream-deck-on-ubuntu-linux-2110.md

 While this looks like a very useful device, the official website says the device is only supported on MacOS and Windows systems.
 A bummer, for sure!
 That's what kept me from buying one for quite some time.

 Turns out I got a [really nice package from the GitHub Stars program](https://twitter.com/erikaheidi/status/1439919049136353284) including a 15-button Stream Deck.
 I have heard rumors that it was possible to run it on Linux, and that's what brought me to this article!
-As you can see from the video, I got it working here:

-{% tweet 1466024623108153347 %}

 In this post I'll share how I set up my Stream Deck on an **Ubuntu 21.10** system and which commands / tools I configured so far.